nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 Dynamic Group Membership objects may be created, updated, or deleted just like any other object and are represented as `children` on the parent group.

 !!! note
-  When interacting the the REST API, the `operator` must be provided using the string represetnation that is stored in the database.
+  When interacting with the REST API, the `operator` must be provided using the string representation that is stored in the database.
 The human-readable operator names (such as "Exclude (AND)" for "intersection") are not accepted.

 Request: